persephone-tools/persephone/README.md

 Ensure Python 3 is installed.
 You will also need to install ffmpeg, for your convienence we have an install script for Ubuntu.

-To install the Ubuntu binaries, run `./bootstrap_ubuntu.sh` to install ffmpeg pacakges.
+To install the Ubuntu binaries, run `./bootstrap_ubuntu.sh` to install ffmpeg packages.

 On MacOS we suggest installing via Homebrew with `brew install ffmpeg`